rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 All decisions boil down to: More test atomicity leads to longer test runs, and we can buy test speed by omitting test atomicity.

-4.6.1 Removing Data versus Schema Reset
+##### 4.6.1 Removing Data versus Schema Reset

 Resetting the full schema is the cleanest approach, but also takes the most time.
 Resetting a selected number of tables is faster, but also more cumbersome and error-prone.

-ademas. borrar los datos no siempre ocurre. oor errores o porque se te olvida. lo que provoca side effects
+Además, borrar los datos no siempre ocurre, por errores o porque se te olvida al escribir el test, lo que provoca efectos colaterales.

-Except for very small and simple projects it is usually best to initialize the database before each test class.

-no estoy de acuerdo. eso seguro que sera muy lento. y sigues teniendo side effects
+Except for very small and simple projects it is usually best to initialize the database before each test class (no estoy de acuerdo, eso seguro que será muy lento, y sigues teniendo la posibilidad de los efectos colaterales).

 #### 4.7 Database Fixture Setup in PHPUnit

 The way you initialise your database fixtures depends on your test schema management.

-The way you initialise your database fixtures depends on your test schema management.
 We suggest to reset schemas at the begin of each test case and creating the data right in the test case.

-We suggest to reset schemas at the begin of each test case and creating the data right in the test case.

-The way you initialise your database fixtures depends on your test schema management.

 #### 4.8 Using Traits With PHPUnit

 Why would traits ever be considered a code smell?
 There is no reason for dynamic dispatch.

-en un test probablemente no quiero dynamic dispatch

-A trait establishes a dependency to another class which is defined by the name of the trait

-Traits establish a static dependency which is hard to mock and hard to replace during runtime

-But we will never mock our test cases,

-And there are no other options.
+A trait establishes a dependency to another class which is defined by the name of the trait.
+Traits establish a static dependency which is hard to mock and hard to replace during runtime.
+But we will never mock our test cases, and there are no other options.

-porque no hay forma de psasr parametros al constructor de u  test
+En un test probablemente no quiero *dynamic dispatch* porque no hay forma de pasar parámetros al constructor de un test, por lo que no puedo decirle al test qué implementación quiero usar.

 #### 4.9 Testing the Untestable